Su-informatics-lab/cloud-automation/doc/csoc-free-commons-steps.md

 gen3 workon cdistest commons-test_es
 ```

-  Note: The third argument of the above command (cdistest) refers to the profile in the config file from step five of the admin VM setup.
+>[!Note]
+>The third argument of the above command (cdistest) refers to the profile in the config file from step five of the admin VM setup.
 The fourth argument would be the name of the commons you want to use; only lowercase letters and hyphens are permitted.
 You must add `_es` to the name in order to invoke the ES module.

 2. Go to the terraform workspace folder
 ```bash